Guardian Portal

 2. Authority to Amend

-Guild leadership holds the authority to amend this Charter.
+Guild leadership amends this Charter.

 3. Standard for Change